icopy-site/awesome/docs/awesome/awesome-transit.md

 - [Visualizing MBTA Data](http://mbtaviz.github.io/) - Interactive graphs that show how people use Boston's subway system.
 - [MIT COAXS](http://mittransportanalyst.github.io/) - Co-creative Planning of Transit Corridors using Accessibility-Based Stakeholder Engagement (shows route scenarios using [OpenTripPlanner Analyst](http://www.opentripplanner.org/analyst/)).
 - [TRAVIC Transit Visualization Client](http://tracker.geops.ch/) - Visualizes vehicles moving based on static GTFS data (and sometimes realtime data).
 Supports over 260 cities.
 Github account for geOps organization is [here](https://github.com/geops).
-- [Muni, this moment](http://allthebuses.com/) - Realtime map of all the buses in San Francisco.
 - [MTA Frequency](http://www.tyleragreen.com/maps/new_york/) - Frequency visualization of subways and buses in New York City built using [Transitland](https://transit.land/).
 - [Traze](https://traze.app/) by [Veridict](https://www.veridict.com) - Visualization of public transport vehicles from all over the world.
 Collaborate with other users to get real-time updates even when it is not available from the agency.
 Based on a number of sources, including GTFS and GTFS-RT.
 (Previously known as [Livemap24](https://www.livemap24.com)).
 - [Graphs in Transit](https://gtfs-graph.herokuapp.com/) - Graph centrality metrics displayed over rapid transit networks for New York City, Boston, and Paris.